All Products

 Document Center

 Industries such as e-commerce, online gaming, and on-demand audio and video streaming require high access speed and quality.
-To improve the experience of end users, you can use Global Accelerator (GA) together with Alibaba Cloud CDN (CDN).
-GA uses high-bandwidth BGP lines and the global transmission network of Alibaba Cloud to accelerate content delivery.
-You can connect CDN to GA to accelerate the delivery of dynamic content on a global scale.
+To improve the experience of end users, you can use Global Accelerator (GA) together with Content Delivery Network (CDN).
+Global Accelerator (GA) leverages Alibaba Cloud's premium Border Gateway Protocol (BGP) bandwidth and global transmission network.
+In conjunction with CDN, it helps you build a global CDN back-to-origin network and ensures comprehensive acceleration of dynamic content.

 Scenarios